Los Angeles Sex Offender Registration Laws

 Failure to register as a sex offender is not an option.
 It’s a serious crime, in and of itself, and a conviction carries harsh penalties.
 If you disagree with the tier you have been assigned, contact The Rodriguez Law Group to discuss your options with our experienced Los Angeles criminal defense attorneys today.

-Obtaining a Certificate of Rehabilitation or a Governor’s Pardon
+Obtaining a Certificate of Rehabilitation or a Governor’s Pardon in Los Angeles

 A court order declaring that a person convicted of a crime is now rehabilitated is a Certificate of Rehabilitation (COR).
 If you desire to clean up a past criminal record, the COR is an important step.
 While a COR does not remove anything from your record, it can help with getting employment, housing, or a professional license.